How much can I invest?

 With Regulation A+, a non-accredited investor can only invest a maximum of 10% of their annual income or 10% of their net worth per year, whichever is greater.
 There are no restrictions for accredited investors.

-With Regulation Crowdfunding, non-accredited investors with an annual income or net worth less than $107,000, are limited to invest a maximum of 5%.
+With Regulation Crowdfunding, non-accredited investors with an annual income or net worth less than $107,000, are limited to invest the greater of $2,200 or 5% of the lesser of their annual income or networth.
 For those with an annual income or net worth greater than $107,000, he/she is limited to investing 10% of the lesser of the two amounts.

 How do I know if I am an accredited or non-accredited investor?